 She says, ‘When I spoke to the representative at University of Hertfordshire, she was keen to understand what I was interested in before suggesting a course.
-I shared with my love of Geography, Business and French and she told me about the BA (Hons) International Business course.
+I shared my love of geography, business and French and she told me about the BA (Hons) International Business course.
 It was everything I could want in a degree.
 The fact that it included a compulsory year abroad definitely helped me with my final decision!’

 University life and experience

-Outside of work, she is also the found of The Inspiration Box.
+Outside of work, she is also the founder of The Inspiration Box.
 Through The Inspiration Box she creates ‘online and offline spaces to encourage people to uncover, nurture and embrace their best selves.’
-She hopes to continue to inspire people through this channel through different forms including, a new podcast called Growing Through Life.
+She hopes to continue to inspire people through this channel through different forms, including a new podcast called Growing Through Life.